Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/07_Binding.md

     so the situation may have changed by the time you read this.

 -   `--gpu-bind=none`: Turns off the GPU binding of Slurm.
-This can actually be useful on shared node jobs where doing a proper allocation of GPUS is difficult.
+This can actually be useful on shared node jobs where doing a proper allocation of GPUs is difficult.
 You can then first use Slurm options such as `--gpus-per-task` to get a working allocation of GPUs and CPUs, then un-bind and rebind using a different mechanism that we will discuss later.